CristianUser/agradon/readme.md

 ### model.js

-Model file used to set `virtual`, `hooks` and schema methods.
-You also can register middlewares to default routes or to be used in controller file.
+Model file used to set `virtual`, `hooks`, etc. You also can register middlewares to default routes or to be used in controller file.

 ```javascript
 module.exports.schema = schema => {